aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ## Testing

 This section provides instructions on how to test the setup.
-You will be guided on how to retrieve the IP address of the container, execute a curl command, and verify the creation of a document in the Azure storage account.
+You will be guided on how to execute a `curl` command, and verify the creation of a document in the Azure storage account.

 1. Copy IP address from the container overview page.